mylinuxforwork/dotfiles/README.md

 <img src="screenshots/welcome-update-dotfiles.png" />

-You can also use the ML4W installer to update the the main-release (Latest Version) or the Rolling Release: https://gitlab.com/stephan-raabe/installer
+You can also use the ML4W installer to update to the main-release (Latest Version) or the Rolling Release: https://gitlab.com/stephan-raabe/installer

 You can force a clean re-installation of the dotfiles by removing the folder ~/dotfiles before starting the installation.